 Pace Requirements (formerly Completion Rate)

-Students must successfully complete two thirds (66.67%) of credits attempted to demonstrate progress toward degree completion.
+To maintain aid eligibility, students must successfully complete two thirds (66.67%) of credits attempted to demonstrate progress toward degree completion.
 Under SAP, this is assessed by calculating Pace of Progression: the number of credits earned (or passed) divided by the total number of credits attempted.

 - Credits earned include grades of A through D- and S.